 MYCENAE: RESEARCH AND PUBLICATION

-Principal investigators: Dr. E.B.
-French, Dr. K.A.
+Principal investigators: Professor Kim Shelton, Dr. K.A.
 Wardle

 Sponsors: Mediterranean Archaeological Trust, Institute for Aegean Prehistory